Skip to content

 To get started, you will need the following:

-• at least one VTXO
+• At least one VTXO

-• at least 15,000 on-chain sats per VTXO you're exiting (just to be on the safe side!)
+• At least 15,000 on-chain sats per VTXO you're exiting (just to be on the safe side!)

-• patience
+• Patience

 Under the hood

-Each of your VTXOs consists of a series of transactions that must be broadcast to retrieve your sats on-chain.
+Each of your VTXOs consists of a series of off-chain transactions that must be broadcast to retrieve your sats on-chain.

 The unilateral exit process will work as follows: